andrew/ultimate-awesome/README.md

 - [blockchain-security-awesome](https://github.com/lengyun123456/blockchain-security-awesome) - A curated list of awesome things related to blockchain security.
 - [awesome-starter](https://github.com/levensailor/awesome-starter) - 🏄 A collection of packages, boilerplates, and starting points for beginner programmers.
 - [awesome-legged-locomotion](https://github.com/lgkimjy/awesome-legged-locomotion) - A curated list of awesome resources related to legged locomotion.
 It also includes helpful papers for those who are just starting to learn about the legged system.
-- [awesome-ringtone](https://github.com/ligmatv/awesome-ringtone) - 📞📲🎶 An awesome & curated list of ringtones from well-known brands such as Apple, LG, Samsung, etc.
 - [awesome-bitsend-bsd](https://github.com/LIMXTEC/awesome-bitsend-bsd) - A collection of awesome Bitsend BSD resources.
 - [my-awesomeness](https://github.com/louisthomas/my-awesomeness) - My personal awesomeness.
 - [awesome-xr-companies](https://github.com/lukeacparsons/awesome-xr-companies) - A collection of companies building in the XR (VR and AR) space.